 Debussy was one of the most highly regarded composers.
 And his music still has the power to touch millions.

-- What: the third movement for the piano, Suite Bergamasque.
+- What: The third movement for the suite entitled, Suite Bergamasque.

 © 2007 Athlyn Green

 beautiful article,thankyou.
 I too became entranced as a young lad hearing my sister play it on piano.
 I agree this music casts a spell on some listeners.
 Though I had no idea what it would entail, I decided someday....
 I would have that music coming out of my guitar soundhole - and about 30 yrs later I actually got it done, also from studying guitarists of other styles like Segovia, and Lenny Breau.
 I observe there are 2 ways to play it, guitaristically (which is sad as it does not take into account pedal work , sustain etc ) and as he intended pianistically meaning all those pools of resonant beauty intact -places in his weaving genius Debussy held a note over into the new measure, I feel these must be addressed accurately on guitar or the magic disappears - to preserve the sound.
 This speaks to tone consciousness, requires big stretches, finger yoga and alot of persistence in essence, love.
 I agree this is the most beautiful, emotional, story like, colorful and imaginative piece of music ever written.
 Happy to say I will have my recording of this out soon as a single .